Dennis-The14th-web/5Star_Runner/README.md

 - Click<a href="http://ec2-3-94-145-160.compute-1.amazonaws.com/"> here</a> for application at viewers risk.... :electron: ☠️

 ### Description
 - The webpage searches OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
-When they've selected 5 nominees they should be notified they're finished.
+When they've selected 5 nominees they're notified they're finished with a celebration banner.
    -  Search OMDB and display the results (movies only)
    -  Add a movie from the search results to our nomination list
    -  View the list of films already nominated